jlombino/Image-Colorizer/README.md

 <h3>Survey</h3>

 <p>
 As with the image colorization model, because colorization is subjective, a survey is the best method to determine whether the video colorization model performed well.
-Ten participants were shown the two color videos from each of the above rows and asked to select the video with the more realistic colors.
+Ten participants were shown the two color videos from each of the above rows and asked to select the video with the best colors.
 The labels were removed and the order of the videos was randomized for each row.
 The results were less promising than the results for the image colorization model.
-Participants selected the original video as the one with more realistic colors 82.5 percent of the time.
+Participants selected the original video as the one with the best colors 82.5 percent of the time.
 This survey shows that there is still much work to be done on the video colorization model.
 </p>

 <h1>Recommendations</h1>